AkaiKoinzell/GolfCaddy/README.md

 Then navigate to `http://localhost:8000/home.html` in your browser.

+The pages include [Bootstrap](https://getbootstrap.com/) from a CDN for modern styling.

 ## Firebase configuration

 1. Create a Firebase project with Authentication and Firestore enabled.